hlf-go/writing-chaincode/README.md

 exit status 1
 ```

-This simply indicates that the chaincode has been executed but it has no fabric infastructure namely, peers, to interact with so you get this error message.
-To run this code error free you will need to install, instantiate and invoke the chaincode on a fabric peer.
+This is a runtime error message and it simply indicates that the chaincode has been executed.
+However, it has no hyperledger fabric infastructure to interact with so this error message occur.

+Unlike normal Go program, you can't just compile and run the code.
+Instead you will need to bundle the code and deploy it to the hyperledger fabric platform known as fabric peer (see [architecture](http://hyperledger-fabric.readthedocs.io/en/latest/arch-deep-dive.html#system-architecture) for detailed explanation).
+The fabric peer will compile and run the code.

+**Note:**

+* In the import clause, you see this `github.com/hyperledger/fabric/core/chaincode/shim`, which is a hyperledger fabric component
+* You will find the component in `$GOPATH/src/github.com/hyperledger/fabric`.
+* When you execute `go run` Go will pull this dependency from Github repo.
+Alternatively you could issue this command `go get -d github.com/hyperledger/fabric` to pull the dependency from Github repo.

 ### <a name="organiseChaincode">Organising your chaincode project</a>